Waynehfut/Waynehfut/index.md

 ## News

 - 2021/12/04 I will join the School of Management of Hefei University of Technology as a lecturer.
-- 2021/08/20 One paper accepted by IEEE IOT Journal.
 - 2020/10/22 Awarded National Scholarship.
 - 2020/07/17 One paper accepted by ACM TKDD.
 - 2019/05/03 Received funding from the National Scholarship Council.